Skip to content

 Copper is in cocoa and cocoa powder

 Copper is found in a wide variety of foods.
-Among them are also many good Plant sourceswhich I recommend for ethical, health and ecological reasons:
+Among them are also many good Plant sourceswhich I recommend to you for ethical, health and ecological reasons:

 • Cocoa powder (3.8 mg per 100 gram)